 Cancellation of unpaid amounts: No obligation to pay any amount which is unpaid on any Equity Security shall be cancelled, reduced or deferred without the authority of an Ordinary Resolution.

-FORFEITURE OF SHARES
+FORFEITURE OF EQUITY SECURITIES

-Notice requiring payment of call: If a Shareholder fails to pay any call or instalment of a call on the due date, the Company may at any time thereafter by written notice to that Shareholder require payment of the amount unpaid together with any accrued interest and all expenses incurred by the Company by reason of such non-payment.
+Notice requiring payment of call: If a holder of Equity Securities fails to pay any call or instalment of a call on the due date, the Company may at any time thereafter by written notice to that holder of Equity Securities require payment of the amount unpaid together with any accrued interest and all expenses incurred by the Company by reason of such non-payment.

-Contents of notice: The notice shall specify a further date (not earlier than 14 days after the date of service of the notice) on or before which the payment is to be made, and shall state that, if payment is not made by the specified date, the Share in respect of which the call or instalment of a call is due, is liable to be forfeited.
+Contents of notice: The notice shall specify a further date (not earlier than 14 days after the date of service of the notice) on or before which the payment is to be made, and shall state that, if payment is not made by the specified date, the Equity Security in respect of which the call or instalment of a call is due, is liable to be forfeited.

-Forfeiture for non-payment: If payment is not made by the date specified in the notice then, at any time thereafter before the payment required by the notice has been made, any Share in respect of which the notice has been given may be forfeited by a resolution of the Board to that effect.
-The forfeiture shall include all Distributions declared in respect of the forfeited Share and not paid before the forfeiture.
+Forfeiture for non-payment: If payment is not made by the date specified in the notice then, at any time thereafter before the payment required by the notice has been made, any Equity Security in respect of which the notice has been given may be forfeited by a resolution of the Board to that effect.
+The forfeiture shall include all Distributions declared in respect of the forfeited Equity Security and not paid before the forfeiture.

-Notice of forfeiture: When a Share has been forfeited, the Company shall give notice of the resolution to the Shareholder in whose name the Share stood immediately prior to the forfeiture, and shall enter in the Share Register details of the forfeiture.
+Notice of forfeiture: When an Equity Security has been forfeited, the Company shall give notice of the resolution to the holder of Equity Securities in whose name the Equity Security stood immediately prior to the forfeiture, and shall enter in the register details of the forfeiture.

-Cancellation of forfeiture: A forfeiture may be cancelled at any time before the sale of the forfeited Share, on such terms as the Board thinks fit.
+Cancellation of forfeiture: A forfeiture may be cancelled at any time before the sale of the forfeited Equity Security, on such terms as the Board thinks fit.

-Effect of forfeiture: The holder of a Share which has been forfeited ceases to be a Shareholder in respect of the forfeited Share, but remains liable to the Company for all money payable in respect of the forfeited Share.
+Effect of forfeiture: The holder of an Equity Security which has been forfeited ceases to be a holder of Equity Securities in respect of the Equity Security, but remains liable to the Company for all money payable in respect of the forfeited Equity Security.

-LIEN ON SHARES
+LIEN ON Equity Securities

-Lien on Shares: The Company has a first and paramount lien upon each Share, the proceeds of sale of the Share, and all Distributions made in respect of the Share, for:
+Lien on Equity Securities: The Company has a first and paramount lien upon each Equity Securities, the proceeds of sale of the Equity Securities, and all Distributions made in respect of the Equity Securities, for:

-all unpaid calls owing in respect of the Share and interest thereon (if any); and
+all unpaid calls, instalments, premiums or other amounts, and any interest payable on such amounts, relating to the specific Equity Securities; and

-any amount which the Company may be called upon to pay under any legislation in respect of the Share, whether or not the due date for payment thereof has arrived.
+any amount which the Company may be called upon to pay under any legislation in respect of the specific Equity Securities, whether or not the due date for payment has passed.

-Waiver of lien: Unless otherwise agreed between the Company and the relevant Shareholder, the registration of a transfer of an Share shall operate as a waiver of any lien which the Company may have on that Share, except as provided in clause 13.2.
+Waiver of lien: Unless otherwise agreed between the Company and the relevant holder of Equity Securities, the registration of a transfer of an Equity Security shall operate as a waiver of any lien which the Company may have on that Equity Security, except as provided in clause 13.2.

 SALE OF SHARES SUBJECT TO FORFEITURE OR LIEN